 This handbook is filled with important information regarding school policies and procedures.
 Please review each page with your child.
 If you have questions which remain unanswered after reviewing the handbook, please call the school office.

-Although COVID-19 may have temporarily changed the way we do business, we are still committed to a partnership with you to provide the most, safe and enriching school environment possible for your child.
-It's going to be an amazing year, because we are #RabunStrong!
+We are committed to a partnership with you to provide the most safe and enriching school environment possible for your child.
+It's going to be an amazing year!

 Sincerely,